The Way of being

 In the author’s life, the way has been and remains in evolution.

-The pathways below, elaborated elsewhere, remain in transition.
+The pathways below remain in transition.

 Pathways